JennEYoon/learn-mldl/dlai/tasks.md

 #### Tasks Dec 2019

  * To Add: Meetup links from last night.
 Peter's talk both in CS231 and DLAI folder.
+ * To Add: Meetup links from Nov 2019, Sean's notebooks and Dan's notebooks, DLAI wk4.